-The Metal Geochemistry Center at Yale University is a world class trace element facility equipped with two Themo-Finnegan Multi-Collector ICP-MS, one Themo-Finnegan Element XR ICP-MS, and one Thermo Finnigan Triton Plus multi-collector TIMS .
-The labs’ workspace consists of two separate metal-free Picotrace class ten clean rooms, which in total contain 12 hoods and 12 dry down stations.
+The Metal Geochemistry Center at Yale University is a world class trace element facility equipped with one Themo-Finnegan Multi-Collector ICP-MS (Neptune Plus), one Themo-Finnegan Element XR ICP-MS, one Thermo Finnigan Triton Plus multi-collector TIMS, and one Thermno Scientific iCAP TQ ICP-MS. The labs’ workspace consists of two separate metal-free Picotrace class ten clean rooms, which in total contain 12 hoods and 12 dry down stations.
 These include two perchloric acid hoods for efficient total rock digests.
-In addition, we house a New Wave laser ablation system which may be attached to any of our ICP mass spectrometers.
+In addition, we house a New Wave laser ablation system (ESL NWR193) which may be attached to any of our ICP mass spectrometers.

 Currently, we are actively measuring stable isotopes of boron, chromium, uranium, molybdenum, iron, strontium and zinc.
 We are also set up to purify and measure calcium and magnesium isotopes as well as rhenium-osmium geochemistry.